melamriD365/DynamicCanvasComponent/README.md

 # DynamicCanvasComponents

 **DynamicCanvasComponents** is a library offering reusable components for Canvas Apps and Model-driven app Custom Pages.
+These components are designed using only no-code/low-code approaches, not PCF controls, making them accessible for all makers.
+This approach opens up opportunities for users to harness the full power of Power Apps without needing extensive coding knowledge.

 ## DynamicTable Component 📊